open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### 6. Show properties

 `BaseDataElement` also implements `__repr__` which allows users to get all the data information through `print`.
-Meanwhile, to facilitate debugging, all properties in `BaseDataElement` are added to `__dict__`.
+Meanwhile, to facilitate debugging, all attributes in `BaseDataElement` are added to `__dict__`.
 Users can visualize the contents directly in their IDEs.
-A complete property display is as follow:
+A complete property display is as follows:

 ```python
 img_meta = dict(img_shape=(800, 1196, 3), pad_shape=(800, 1216, 3))